-No. Ordinary Resolutions relating to: For Against Ordi Ordinary Business 1 Adoption of the Audited Accounts, Directors' Report and Auditor's Report for the financial year ended 30 June 2016 2 Declaration of Final Dividend (tax-exempt one-tier) of two and a half (2.5) Singapore cents per ordinary share for the financial year ended 30 June 2016 3 Payment of Directors' Fees amounting to S\$121,000 for the financial year ending 30 June 2017, to be paid quarterly in arrears 4 Re-election of Mr Lee Cheng Chye as an Executive Director of the Company 5 Re-election of Mr Foo Shiang Ping as a Non-Executive and Non-Independent Director of the Company 6 Re-appointment of Messrs Nexia TS Public Accounting Corporation as the Independent Auditor of the Company and to authorize Directors to fix their remuneration.
-Spe cial Business 7 Authority to allot and issue new shares
+No. Ordinary Resolutions relating to: For Against Ordin ary Business 1 Adoption of the Audited Accounts, Directors' Statement and Independent Auditor's Report for financial year ended 30 June 2017 2 Declaration of Final Dividend (tax-exempt one-tier) of three (3) Singapore cents per ordinary share for financial year ended 30 June 2017 3 Payment of Directors' Fees amounting to S\$148,236 for the financial year ending 30 June 2018, to be paid quarterly in arrears 4 Re-election of Mr Ng Tiak Soon as an Independent Director of the Company 5 Re-election of Mr Lye Hoong Yip Raymond as an Independent Director of the Company 6 Re-appointment of Messrs Nexia TS Public Accounting Corporation as the Independent Auditor of the Company and to authorise Directors to fix their remuneration.
+7 Appointment of Mr Mah How Soon (Ma Haoshun) as an Independent Director of the Company Speci al Business 8 Authority to allot and issue new shares

-Dated this day of 2016.
+Dated this day of 2017.